JeroenvdBurg/azure-pipeline-github-tasks/GitHubPRLabel/README.md

 # GitHub Pull Request label management

-Unnoficial extension to add or remove labels to PRs.
+Pipeline task to add or remove labels to PRs.

 ## Usages